SITE MENU

 Because of their importance, I have created a separate Orkney archaeology web page.

-Two sites were discovered by a team from Glasgow University.
+Two other sites were discovered by a team from Glasgow University.
 One is situated near Stonehall Farm near Finstown and is a village thought to be 5800 years old.
 The other can be accessed along a track leading from the Stones of Stenness to Barnhouse.
-Here 16 houses thought to be 5200 years old have been found.
+Here 15 dwellings thought to be 5000 years old have been found, along with a larger possibly ceremonial structure.

 In April 1998 a previously unknown 4,000 year-old underground burial chamber, named the Crantit Tomb, was discovered in a field by a local farmer.